 We live in a world where wrong is being done.
 Instead of doing what is right and what is fair, people often do what is wrong and what is unfair.
 Wrong is being done both near and far.
 Wrong is being done on our own street and in our own school and wrong is being done on the other side of the world.
 Sometimes wrong is done to us and sometimes wrong is done to others.

-Sometimes it even seems like the wrong is winning over the right.
+Sometimes it even seems like wickedness is winning over righteousness.
 Sometimes it seems like it pays to do wrong.
 Is this really true?
-Sometimes the person who does what is right seems to lose out 6 Is the person who does right a loser?
+Sometimes the person who does what is right seems to lose out.
+Is the person who does right a loser?
 Is the person who does wrong a winner?
 Jesus once said that the person who does right may even suffer or be persecuted (see Matthew 5:10).
-Is this person a loser or a winner (Matthew 5:11-12)?____________________________
+According to Matthew 5:11-12, is the person who does right a loser or a winner? ______________________________

 Example #1